Installation

 3. Use the apsimNGpy config module:

-from apsimNGpy.config import set_apsim_bin_path
+from apsimNGpy.core.config import set_apsim_bin_path

 # Set the path to the APSIM binaries: